arvindvenkatadri/the-foundation-series/content/authors/admin/_index.md

 superuser: yes
 ---

-Teaching Complexity Science, Problem Solving using TRIZ, Reading Short Stories in English, R/RStudio and FOSS Software for Data Visualization, Statistical Inference, and Machine Learning.
+Teaching Complexity Science; Problem Solving using TRIZ; Design Thinking from Short Stories in English; Data Analytics and Data Visualization using R/RStudio; FOSS Software for Data Visualization; Statistical Inference, and Machine Learning.